sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 ![image](https://user-images.githubusercontent.com/50409210/139582818-aed76cc8-a5ef-4727-994f-1cd83c8debc4.png)

 Here I made a simple web server that predicts the risk of stroke for every new person.
-When I ran the app I got a warning that this sevrer is not a WGSI server, hence not suitable for production environmnets.
+When I ran the app I got a warning that this server is not a WGSI server, hence not suitable for production environmnets.
 To fix this issue for my Windows machine, I used the library **waitress** to run the waitress WSGI server.
 Thus, this fix helped me make a production server that predicts the risk of stroke for new customers.

 Creating a Python virtual environment using Pipenv -